Hiking Hints & Safety

 - Take some kind of medical safety kit with you.
 If you or anyone else in your party has allergies such as for bee stings, be sure to have the necessary kit.
 Don't assume - ask.

-- Always dress for variable weather and let someone know where you
+- Dress for variable weather and let someone know where you will be.

 - Do not start fires on the hiking trails and do not hike at night.